apache/couchdb/share/doc/src/intro/index.rst

 CouchDB has a fault-tolerant storage engine that puts the safety of your data first.

+In this section you'll learn about every basic bit of CouchDB, see upon what conceptions and technologies it built and walk through short tutorial that teach how to use CouchDB.

 .. _distributed scaling: http://en.wikipedia.org/wiki/CAP_theorem

 .. toctree::